- A Guide to Chemotherapy

 - Racing heart

 You can’t do anything to increase your red blood cell counts, but there are things that may help with anemia.
-Try the ideas listed in the section called “Fatigue” (see above) if your anemia is making you feel very tired.
+Try the ideas listed in the section called “Fatigue from chemo” if your anemia is making you feel very tired.
 Let your doctor or nurse know if you have any of the symptoms listed above.

 If your red blood cell count falls too low, you may need a blood transfusion.
 Some people can be treated with a growth factor – a drug used to boost the number of red blood cells the bone marrow makes.